collapsed-stacks/startups/questions/5826/how-do-i-estimate-the-worth-of-a-share-in-a-company-that-does-not-yet-exist.md

 - posted by: [milk2go](https://stackexchange.com/users/6638344/milk2go) on 2015-07-28
 - score: 0

-<p>In my opinion, when he offers you to join it should be a time investement.
+In my opinion, when he offers you to join it should be a time investement.
 Not money.
 You should contribute to the game or the project.
 Sharing your skills, experiments.
-You can't evaluate a company value when there's no revenue yet.</p>
+You can't evaluate a company value when there's no revenue yet.

 ## Answer 5865